-W. MINIMUM SPENDING LEVELS
+S. MINIMUM SPENDING LEVELS

-Subrecipient shall expend a minimum of 90% of the contract budget as referenced in Exhibit E.
+The Subrecipient shall expend a minimum of 90% of the contract budget as referenced in Section W of this document.

-X. WIOA Title I-B Dislocated Worker PERFORMANCE MEASURES
+T. WIOA Title I-B Dislocated Worker PERFORMANCE MEASURES

-Subrecipient shall meet and is encouraged to exceed the BFWDC's Dislocated Worker performance measures for Program Year 2022 set forth below.
+Subrecipient shall meet and is encouraged to exceed the BFWDC's Dislocated Worker performance measures for Program Year 2023 set forth below.